 In most cases, the other party or parties named on the court file must receive notice of the court application.
 How this gets done will depend on the type of application being made.
 In some unusual cases, it might be possible to have the other person served by mail.
 In many cases, though, personal service of the documents is required.
 This is the case for most divorces, as well as many other types of applications, like urgent or emergency applications.
 In many cases, you will need a judge’s permission to serve the documents in another country.

-It is especially important to at least speak with a lawyer if you have to serve documents on someone who does not live in Canada, as there may be rules that you have to follow, that you are unaware of.
+It is especially important to at least speak with a lawyer if you have to serve documents on someone who does not live in Canada.
+You may not be aware of all the rules you have to follow.
 If you have been directed to serve documents on the other party, and you have a lawyer, the lawyer will usually look after having the service done properly.
 A lawyer is the best person to research any applicable rules or laws, and to determine how the other person can be served in a way that follows the relevant rules or laws.

 If your family law matter is being dealt with at the Supreme Court (Family Division) or Supreme Court (General Division), Civil Procedure Rule 31.09 can provide direction as to how to serve a person in another country, and whether you need a judge’s permission to serve documents on the other person.
 As Rule 31.09 explains, you must check to see whether the country that the other party lives in has signed on to a special agreement for serving documents between countries.
 This agreement is called the Convention of Service Abroad of Judicial or Extrajudicial Documents in Civil or Commercial Matters, 15 November 1965, Canada Treaty Series 1989/2 (‘the Convention’).